 - Add additional veggies you have kickin’ around in your fridge.

-- Add fresh herbs to change up the flavor profile.
+- Add fresh herbs like cilantro, basil, chives, or parsley to change up the flavor profile.

 - Add feta cheese or crumbled goat cheese.